mickem/nscp/docs/docs/extending/python.md

 `Registry.cmdline(command_name, function)`

 Bind a function to a check query.
-This is similar to the `Registry.simple_cmdline` function but the bound function uses a more powerfull syntax which requires you to parse the reques/response using the protobuf API.
+This is similar to the `Registry.simple_cmdline` function but the bound function uses a more powerful syntax which requires you to parse the request/response using the protobuf API.

 Option       | Description